Kuwait Tower [OKKK_TWR]

 3.4.4.3 Wake Turbulence Separation

-Aircraft must also be suitable separated in accordance with their Wake Turbulence Catergories, much like departing aircraft to reduce the impact of wake produced by the preceding aircraft.
+Aircraft must also be suitable separated in accordance with their Wake Turbulence categories, much like departing aircraft to reduce the impact of wake produced by the preceding aircraft.

 3.4.5 Go Around Procedures

-It is the responsibility of the TWR Controller to issue Go Around Instructions if the controller observes a loss of separation on the final approach or an obstruction on the runway that will not clear before the arriving aircraft meets the 2nm clearance issued critera.
+It is the responsibility of the Tower Controller to issue Go Around Instructions if the controller observes a loss of separation on the final approach or an obstruction on the runway that will not clear before the arriving aircraft meets the 2 NM clearance issued criteria.

 Example:

-Once the aircraft has acknowledged the go around, the TWR Controller shall issue the aircraft which the standard missed approach phraseology.
+Once the aircraft has acknowledged the Go Around, the Tower Controller shall issue the aircraft which the standard missed approach phraseology.

 Coordination